nsmeds/tai/README.md

 ```

 ### run
-to create unique branch for each team and set up travis_token
+to create unique branch for each team and set up travis
 ```
 tai setup [repo_name]
 ```